 Of course, using shampoo every few weeks may be necessary as a way of clarifying the hair.

-Main Ingredients and Chemicals In Shampoo
+Common Ingredients In Shampoo

-Most shampoos contain about 80% water.
+When you look at the ingredients list on shampoos, water is most often the main ingredient.
+In fact, shampoo generally contains about 80% water.
 This is important as it thins out the product.
 Without water, the shampoo would likely be too thick to pour out of the bottle or distribute evenly on the hair.

 Most shampoos on the market contain sulfates such as Sodium Laureth Sulfate.
 Sulfate is responsible for creating the foaming effect.